Question

 Technical

-Best used when you have solid, working knowledge of a skill and can perform tasks independently without supervision
+Best used when you have solid, practical experience with a skill and can work independently without constant supervision.
+Shows competence and reliability.

 Competent